|Tim Roufs||extended search|

 We had commercial stores for builders.
 We had commercial buildings.
 And Flemming was the one that supplied it, in Bena.
 Sometimes they just gave us the tar-paper.
 If we wanted it, ya, they'll deliver it.

-Later on, as I remember, when I got home from the Tower school, John Richardson or Wickerson was the distributor man in the warehouse for the federal government ration program.
+Later on, as I remember, when I got home from the Tower school, John Richardson, or Wickerson, was the distributor man in the warehouse for the federal government ration program.
 He took care of the warehouse.
 That was about 1913, 1914.
 That was thirteen!, thirteen.
 I came home from school in 1912.
 I was there three years.
 So that must have been 1913.
 It was twelve or thirteen, ya.

 Some of them got pretty good housing by accepting the government materials and by working.
 They didn't wait entirely for the government to come in, but when the government came in, the authorities trained them.
 The government came along and trained them how to build, told them what to use, how to handle tools, and everything.
 Finally we got our own tools and learned how to build a little shack, house, shelter.
 That's the way we got along.
-We got along by learning from others and by encouraging the Indians to learn from the people who have come to know something.
+We got along by learning from others and by encouraging the Indians to learn from the people who have come to know something. xxx

-And we learned a lot of stuff from the White men we lived with.
+And we learned a lot of stuff from the white men we lived with.
 They educated us to live a better way of life.
 We enjoyed that life, so we approved that better way of life.
 It is a good thing in life that you can learn from one another.

 I think they did pretty good.
 They gave us beans, black tea that was good, and sugar, to help that family at the end of the month, while they were helping themselves too.
 I think that was a good plan; a lot of them used it good.
 They had nice little tar-paper homes; some of them got nice places; some of them did well.
 Everybody was happy.
 Everybody had celebrations on July the Fourth.
 After the celebration, they'd get ready for the winter; harvesting(6) would come.
 After harvesting we were all ready for the winter, at least we tried to get ready.
 Our leaders too would help us plan.
 And after harvesting we had another celebration.
 We went along good that way.

 And it was at one of those celebrations where my Mom first met Jack Nason, my Dad.
-My Step-Dad.
-My mother met Jack Nason at Portage Lake.
+My Step-Dad. xxx My mother met Jack Nason at Portage Lake.
 She went to a powwow there.
 That's in Portage Lake, I know, but we didn't portage.
 That's by Chain-of-Lakes.
 That's out of Bena, south of Ryan's Village.
 And on Portage Lake they had a big powwow.
 And there she met Jack Nason.
 My step-dad met my mother at Portage Lake.
 There was a big powwow on Portage Lake.

 I don't know exactly how we got there, but it was by ponies and wagons.
 Those days the Indians came by wagon and by horses.
-There was good road on the high land.
+There was a good road on the high land.
 They came from all over -- south, north, west.
 I think some party took us there, some nearest relatives, some good people.
 We went by wagon road.

 Portage Lake is by the Soo track of the lake, the one between Leech Lake and Portage Lake.
 The Soo railroad ran by there.
 It's by Chain-o-Lakes.
 And when the Leech Lakers had them old powwow-days gatherings, with moccasin games and everything, they had big crowds.
 They had big doings, big crowds, big dinners, suppers.
 One year they powwowed for a whole week.
 And there was a big powwow there.
 And that evening you ought to see the Indians!
 Some Cass Lakers even had tents up.

 They ate wild rice, maple sugar, blueberries, and everything.
 They used to live it that way.
-They invited on another to have a spiritual dinner and to talk.
+They invited one another to have a spiritual dinner and to talk.
 They gave thanks for what they received: "We're looking forward for a better season.
 We hope that when we're traveling in these waters that the waters will help us.
 Everything nice is here for us to eat.
 We thank.
 We find more every year for our children.
 We're happy.
 The children are happy, playing along the beaches, playing in the canoes."
 And they sang and had a big powwow.
 Bells were ringing!(7)

 I sat and watched.